 This problem is often simply due to the fact that the storage controller used by Windows XP requires a different driver depending on what type of hard drive controller is on the motherboard.
 If the old controller uses one driver and the new controller requires a different driver, XP is trying to boot with the old driver and throws up the blue screen because the wrong driver is trying to load.
 The recovery console or even Safe Mode isn’t usable because Windows can’t boot anything without the correct software for the controller.
 The only real hope you have of this problem not occurring is to use a motherboard with exactly the same chipset for the hard drive controller.

 After all these years since the release of Windows XP, it’s still not a straightforward task to move a Windows XP hard drive and partition to another computer without getting a blue screen.
 There are some easier ways to do it although they cost a fair amount of money.
 Amazingly, a large proportion of websites on the internet (including Microsoft) will tell you the only solution is to perform a Repair Install or even completely wipe your XP install with a format and re-install.
-Thankfully there are ways around the issue.
-You can firstly avoid this problem before moving XP to the new computer or motherboard if you know what to do, and secondly the problem is still fixable even after you have moved XP to the new hardware configuration.
-Here’s how to do it.

 Before Moving the Hard Drive or Removing the Old Motherboard